coreywhitemagic/TheScript/README.md

-# The Script
+# 🎭 The Script

-The program script.cpp makes it easier to memorize any script, not just the lines from my book.
-It uses AI to watch how close you are to the exact answer, which means you don't have to worry about typos.
+The Script is a simple C++ program that helps you memorize any script — not just the lines from your book.
+It uses basic AI-style fuzzy matching to check how close your input is to the original line, so you don’t have to worry about typos or exact wording.

-To use the tool execute script.exe and give it one of the text files in the repository.
-You will then get a prompt to type in the first line of the text file, followed by the next lines in the file.
-If you get a line wrong you can start over or type the line in again.<br>

-The program comes with five scripts:
+---

+🧠 How It Works

+Run the program with one of the included text files:

+script.exe astrology.txt

+You'll be prompted to type each line from the file, one at a time.

+If your input is close enough, you’ll move to the next line.

+If it’s wrong, retype the line or restart from the beginning.

+---

+📜 Included Scripts

-astrology.txt - A reading for each star sign. <br>
+astrology.txt – A reading for each zodiac sign

-palmistry.txt - A single palm reading. <br>
+palmistry.txt – A single palm reading

-script1.txt - 26 card readings <br>
+script1.txt – 26 card readings

-script2.txt - 26 card readings <br>
+script2.txt – 26 card readings

-script3.txt - 26 card readings <br>
+script3.txt – 26 card readings

-You can combine two card reading scripts for an entire deck of playing cards.<br>
+🃏 Combine script1 and script2 for a full playing card deck.

-And all three of them for an entire Tarot deck reading.<br>
+🔮 Use all three for a complete Tarot deck reading.

+---

+⚙️ Compatibility

-This code should compile easily using any C++ Compiler on Windows, Mac, or Linux.
-There is also a compiled Windows executable.
+✅ Compiles with any standard C++ compiler on Windows, macOS, or Linux

+✅ Precompiled Windows .exe included

+✅ Works on Android with Termux

+---

+Let me know if you'd like to add build instructions, screenshots, or usage examples!